MohamadEbrahimAghili/MEA10K/README.md

 ## 📂 The MEA10K Dataset

 <p align="justify">
-We provide a dataset designed to facilitate new research in generative modeling, domain adaptation, and robust object detection in the remote sensing domain.
+We provide **the MEA10K dataset** to facilitate new research in generative modeling, domain adaptation, and robust object detection in the remote sensing domain.
 </p>

 ### **MEA10K: The Complete Synthetic Object Detection Dataset**
 <p align="justify">
-This is the dataset used for the domain adaptation experiments in our paper.
+This is the **primary** dataset used for the domain adaptation experiments in our paper.
 It features photorealistic, GAN-generated backgrounds populated with a diverse set of stochastically placed object exemplars.
 </p>

 *   **Content:** 10,000 synthetic images with object annotations.